MathewT/aws-certified-developer/IAM/IAM.md

 1. Delegate access to AWS resources via IAM role:
   * Allow a mobile app access to AWS resources without embedding key/secret
   * Give access to AWS resources to users with identities outside AWS
+1. Roles are the primary and proper way to grant cross-account access